tasuki/sbs-ttc/ttc/1996-j-h-mcdonald.md

 She dwells in the Tao,
 and not with the things that hide it.
 This is how she increases in wisdom.

-## 38

-A man of the highest virtue does not keep to virtue and that is why he has virtue.
-A man of the lowest virtue never strays from virtue and that is why he is without     virtue.
-The former never acts yet leaves nothing undone.
-The latter acts but there are things left undone.
-A man of the highest benevolence acts, but from no ulterior motive.
-A man of the highest rectitude acts, but from ulterior motive.
-A man most conversant in the rites acts, but when no one responds rolls up his     sleeves and resorts to persuasion by force.

-Hence     when the way was lost there was virtue;
-When virtue was lost there was benevolence;
-When benevolence was lost there was rectitude;
-When rectitude was lost there were the rites.

-The     rites are the wearing thin of loyalty and good faith
-And the beginning of disorder;
-Foreknowledge is the flowery embellishment of the way
-And the beginning of folly.

-Hence     the man of large mind abides in the thick not in the thin, in the fruit not     in the flower.

-Therefore     he discards the one and takes the other.

 ## 39